Ezekiel 22 – The Bloody City and the Judgment to Come Upon It

 a.
 Therefore, I beat My fists at the dishonest profit which you have made: In the strongest terms possible, God said He would oppose these corrupt leaders of Jerusalem.
 He hated their dishonest profit and the bloodshed that came from their dishonest courts.

 b.
-Can your heart endure, or can your hands remain strong, in the days when I shall deal with you: After shocking with the beating fists, God then spoke to the princes of Israel with clear logic.
+Can your heart endure, or can your hands remain strong, in the days when I shall deal with you?
+After shocking them with His beating fists, God then spoke to the princes of Israel with clear logic.
 They should soberly consider if they could stand against the great judgment God promised to bring (I, the LORD, have spoken, and will do it).

 i.
-In the day that I shall deal with you: “The Babylonians are but men, but I the Lord your God, whom you have provoked, am with them; they are my weapons of war and I strike by them, and thou shalt never be able to subsist under it.
+In the days when I shall deal with you: “The Babylonians are but men, but I the Lord your God, whom you have provoked, am with them; they are my weapons of war and I strike by them, and thou shalt never be able to subsist under it.
 Flatter not thyself, the Lord will do it as he hath spoken it.”
 (Poole)

 c.
 I will scatter you among the nations: As in previous passages, God promised to not only conquer Judah and Jerusalem but to scatter them in exile.
 When they sat defiled in the sight of the nations, then they would understand Yahweh and how He revealed Himself in judgment.